Downhill braking is an essential--potentially life saving--skill for bus, truck & RV drivers. Watch the video!

 • on a less than 10 percent grade;

-• Jake brake on full.
+• Jake (engine brake) or auxillary brake on full.

 Jake brakes are designed to provide maximum braking capability at high RPMs‚ between 15 and 1900 rpm.
-5th gear low, Jake on high, tandem-tandem, less than a 10 percent grade.
+5th gear low, Jake on high, tandem-tandem, less than a 10% percent grade.

-Really Heavy Vehcles
+Really Heavy Vehicles

-If you do the technique right, you got the Jake brake on, your in the right gear, the Jake brake will hold the vehicle back all the way down the hill and you will not have to use the brakes at all.
+If you do the technique right, you got the Jake brake on (auxillary brake), your in the right gear, the Jake brake (auxillary brake) will hold the vehicle back all the way down the hill and you will not have to use the brakes at all.

 In the introduction I talked to you about brake fade... brake fade is the only weakness of not only an air brake equipped vehicle, but every other type of vehicle - every other type of vehicle equipped with brakes as well.

 As well, if you heat them up too much, smoke, fire, and leprechauns with marshmallows chasing you down the road trying to have a weenie roast.
 So don't let the brakes heat up!
 If you get in the right gear, you're going down the hill, you got your Jake brake on, your not gonna heat the brakes up.

-If you get in the right gear to go down the hill, you're gonna be set and you're gonna be fine.
+If you get in the right gear to go down the hill, you're gonna be set and you're going to be fine.
 You won't even have to use the brakes.
 The Jake brakes are very effective in holding the truck back and holding it to go down hill.